mehwaffle10/Waffle_Balance/README.md

 - Properly synced to clients

 ### Builder
-- Increased swing speed on man-made structures and wood
+- Increased swing speed on man-made structures, wood, and plants
 - Decreased swing speed on dirt and gold
 - Increased backwall building speed
 - Double damage for digging wood or stone (3 hits for wood block, 4 for stone block)